miamimorpho/Gen5_Vulkan/README.md

 ## Libraries

-- **SDL2**: SDL2 is used for Wayland/Xorg support, as well as mouse and keyboard input handling.
+- **gflw**: is used for Wayland/Xorg support, as well as mouse and keyboard input handling.

 - **FastNoiseLite** [FastNoiseLite](https://github.com/Auburn/FastNoiseLite/tree/master/C)